openkim/kimvv/README.rst

 .. code-block:: python

-    from kimvv import ElasticConstantsCrystal
+    from kimvv import EquilibriumCrystalStructure
     from ase.build import bulk
     from json import dumps

-    # Give it a KIM Model Name (this is the example model that comes with most KIM installations)
+    # If a string is passed when instantiating the class, it is assumed to be a KIM model name
-    elastic = ElasticConstantsCrystal('LennardJones_Ar')
+    relax = EquilibriumCrystalStructure('LennardJones_Ar')

-    # Pass an Atoms object and optionally ask to optimize it first (available in every Test Driver)
+    # Pass an Atoms object
-    elastic(bulk('Ar','fcc',5.0), optimize=True)
+    relax(bulk('Ar','fcc',5.0))

     # Access the results dictionary
-    print(dumps(elastic.property_instances,indent=2))
+    print(dumps(relax.property_instances,indent=2))